 It began the first time a person uttered a word of hatred or criticism and someone else decided "not to be offensive" and not to speak their mind.

-When the trials began after the war it was amazing to discover that actually no one was to blame.
+When the post-war trials began it was amazing to discover that actually no one was to blame.
 Everyone was just following orders, everyone was just fitting in.
-No one was actually responsible and many many killers were acquitted for "lack of evidence".
+No one was actually responsible, and many many killers were acquitted for "lack of evidence".

 Joseph Aloisius Ratzinger, later known as Pope Benedict XVI, was only doing what everyone was doing, joining the Hitler Youth and going along with it.

 Who was responsible?
-I will tell you, it was the maid who made the bed at the hotel where the Nazis stayed, yes, it was her.
-She could have done something, she could have refused to work for them.
+I will tell you; I will reveal the secret to you.
+It was the maid who made the bed at the hotel where the Nazis stayed, yes, it was her.
+She could have done something; she could have refused to work for them.

 It was the driver who took the job driving them around.
 Yes, I accuse him as well.